RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 codestral-embed

-(Mistral AI) - Alternative: Use
+(Mistral AI) - Privacy/Offline: Use

 text-embedding-3-large

-(Azure OpenAI) for enterprise setups
+(Azure OpenAI)

 Production Considerations